kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/13a5198bb8aaf833a1aa79d435061477ab345a04/describe%20iris.png)

 It gives a nice idea of the average real-life sizes of the flowers.
-It can be seen that, on average, the Iris Setosa has a large sepal compared to the petal, whereas the Iris Virgincia and Versicolor's petals and sepals are closer in size.
+It can be seen that, on average, the Iris Setosa has a large sepal compared to the petal, whereas the Iris Virginica and Versicolor's petals and sepals are closer in size.

 Finally, I completed a correlation on the datafile using ```corr()``` to demonstrate the relationship between the variables.
-This produces the relationship between them on a scale between 0 and 1, with 0 being no retaionship detected, and 1 being a perfect correlation.
+This produces the relationship between them on a scale between 0 and 1, with 0 being no relationship detected, and 1 being a perfect correlation.

 ```python
 print ("Correlation table between the various data types:", file = out)